Going in circles, tripped up by the same things?

 - Motivated by a need to be strong

-- Avoid feeling week or vulnerable, being exploited or betrayed
+- Avoid feeling weak or vulnerable, being exploited or betrayed

 Type Nine: